anil-650/notes/POM/deligation.md

 ## Obstacles in the process of delegation
 (different for different person)
-1. obstacle on the of part superior
+1. Obstacle on the of part superior

 	1. Lack of confidence in Subordinate.
 	1. Fear of competition.